twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-jhaneyya-sayadaw/10-bm-t8-the-process-of-the-four-satipatthaanas-jhaneyya%zh.rst

 ============================================================

 :date: 2026-02-06
-:modified: 2026-02-06
+:modified: 2026-03-01
 :tags: publication, Bhikkhu Uttamo, Sayadaw Jhaneyya, Sayadaw U Jhaneyya, With an Open Mind
 :category: path of nirvana
 :summary: The Process of the Four Satipaṭṭhānas (T 8, Burma) (With an Open Mind-- Dhamma Talks by Sayadaw Jhaneyya)

-The Process of the Four Satipaṭṭhānas (T 8, Burma)
+Dhamma Talk 8: The Process of the Four Satipaṭṭhānas

 (Based on a talk given during a seven-day vipassanā retreat)